gwolfis/f5-azure-arm-templates-v2/README.md

 - **examples**<br>
   These are our next-generation Cloud Solutions Templates 2.0 (CST2) which have been designed to provide an improved user experience via fewer templates, simplified deployments, customization via a new modular nested/linked architecture, and more.
 The example templates in this directory have been tested and verified to work as-is and are intended to provide reference deployments of F5 BIG-IP Virtual Editions.

-  Phase 1 focuses on BIG-IP VE/AWAF Autoscale for Azure use cases.
+  Phase 1 focuses on BIG-IP VE Quickstart and Autoscale WAF use cases.
 Upcoming phases plan to include, but are not limited to, the following use cases:

-  - BIG-IP VE Quickstart (Standalone)
   - BIG-IP VE Failover

 ## Template information